Starweed

 Download product sheet (PDF)

-It’s hot, and the housemartins swoop over Schweigaards gate and Oslo prison, over the stone sculptures, syringes, the prison wall, asphalt and cement; over picnics of kiwi and melon, over dandelion, willowherb and wild pansies.
-The housemartins swoop over the ditch where the digger digs at the Hovin Stream.
-On Harald Hardrådes plass, bus 37 negotiates the roundabout and continues down the street.
-A goods train comes along the railway tracks laden with timber.
-Over Gamlebyen’s school, Bispegården and the monastery ruins, the housemartins swoop.
-The housemartins swoop along Dronning Eufemias gate, over the bridge to Sukkerbiten, the Opera and the Munch Museum, and the sign that says not to feed the birds.
-In Gamlebyen, in the courtyard, the girls sing at the top of their voices, and inside the climbing frame, in the little hut, sits my daughter.
+It’s hot, and the house martins are swooping over Schweigaards gate and Oslo prison, over the stone sculptures, syringes, the prison wall, asphalt and cement; over picnics of kiwi and melon, over dandelions, willowherbs, and wild pansies.
+The house martins swoop over the ditch where the digger digs at the Hovin Stream.
+At Harald Hardrådes plass, bus 37 negotiates the roundabout and continues down the street.
+A goods train rumbles along the railway tracks laden with timber.
+Over Gamlebyen’s school, Bispegården and the monastery ruins, the house martins swoop.
+They swoop along Dronning Eufemias gate, over the bridge to Sukkerbiten, the Opera and the Munch Museum, and the sign that says not to feed the birds.
+In Gamlebyen, in the courtyard, the girls sing at the top of their voices, and inside the play structure, in the little hut, sits my daughter.

-A mother drives across the country, over the fells from east to west, with her daughter strapped into the child seat in the back.
-To the daughter the trip is a passage through endless hours and landscapes, to the mother it becomes a journey in and out of contrasting times, to what used to be a home.
+A mother drives across the country, over the mountains from east to west, with her daughter strapped into the carseat in the back.
+For the daughter, the trip is a passage through endless hours and landscapes, for the mother, it becomes a journey in and out of contrasting times, to what used to be a home.

 Bråtveit’s story shifts subtly and powerfully between the everyday and the sublime, with keen and unfailing awareness of the brutal procession of our lives.

-The gravity of Inger Bråtveit’s novel sets it apart as one of the author’s best novels … Inger Bråtveit does not shy away from fundamental existential perspectives and questions in her writing.
-In this sense, she assumes her rightful place beside authors like Jon Fosse and Jan Roar Leikvoll … In meeting with Inger Bråtveit, what excites me again and again is precisely the unique and fearless way her writing gives rise to richly figurative literature, and how her wide-reaching awareness of tradition evokes a sprawling expression of something classical in the midst of Norwegian contemporary literature.”
+Inger Bråtveit doesn’t shy away from fundamental existential perspectives and questions in her writing.
+In this sense, she assumes her rightful place beside authors like Jon Fosse and Jan Roar Leikvoll… In meeting with Inger Bråtveit, what excites me again and again is precisely the unique and fearless way her writing gives rise to richly figurative literature, and how her wide-reaching awareness of tradition evokes a sprawling expression of something classical in the midst of Norwegian contemporary literature.

 This is poetic prose at its most beautiful, simply a gorgeous novel!